 Notice it: “And at the time of the end shall the king of the south push at him: and the king of the north shall come against him like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass over” (Daniel 11:40).
 This is an end-time prophecy.
 It concerns the time we are living in right now, and it directly concerns these Middle Eastern nations.

-Notice what Michael Segall wrote for the Jerusalem Center for Public Affairs: “If the Shia rebels gain control of the Bab el-Mandeb Strait, Iran can attain a foothold in this sensitive region, giving access to the Red Sea and the Suez Canal, a cause of concern not only for its sworn rivals Saudi Arabia, Egypt and the Gulf states, but also for Israel and European countries along the Mediterranean.
-Arab commentators in the Gulf have warned in recent years about this Iranian push.”
+Notice what Michael Segall wrote for the Jerusalem Center for Public Affairs: “If the Shia rebels gain control of the Bab el-Mandeb strait, Iran can attain a foothold in this sensitive region, giving access to the Red Sea and the Suez Canal, a cause of concern not only for its sworn rivals Saudi Arabia, Egypt and the Gulf states, but also for Israel and European countries along the Mediterranean.
+Arab commentators in the Gulf have warned in recent years about this Iranian push” (Nov.
+3, 2014).

 The following verses in Daniel reveal other nations that will align with Iran, the king of the south.
 Those mentioned include Egypt, Ethiopia and Libya (verses 42-43).
 These nations all follow the sea route from the Mediterranean Sea to the Red Sea.
 In April 2011, I wrote that these nations are “the key that unlocks the strategy of radical Islam. … They are on the two seas that comprise the most important trade route in the world!
 Whoever heavily influences or controls Ethiopia will undoubtedly also control the small areas of Eritrea and Djibouti on the Red Sea coastline.
 These areas only recently became independent of Ethiopia.
 Also, I believe the Bible view is that these small areas are included as a part of Ethiopia.”
 (My booklet Libya and Ethiopia in Prophecy explains all this in detail.
 All of our literature is free.)

-Recent reports also indicate that Iran has established itself in Eritrea.
-A January 27 Breitbart News report said Egyptian intelligence has found a secret Iranian base built “at the port of Assab in Eritrea on the Red Sea.”
+Reports also indicate that Iran has established itself in Eritrea.
+A January 27, 2015, Breitbart News report said Egyptian intelligence has found a secret Iranian base built “at the port of Assab in Eritrea on the Red Sea.”